-Staffing figures from that era indicated there was one physician to 355 patients and one attendant to 13 patients.
+Staffing figures from that era indicated there was on one physician to 355 patients and one attendant to 13 patients.
 Nurses were on duty 15 hours per day including Sundays, with one afternoon off each week from 2-6 PM and one evening off from 7-10 PM.
-Unit attendants slept on the wards with patients and received one Sunday off per month.
+Unit attendants slept on the wards with patients and received on Sunday off per month.
 During the period from 1932-1934, there was one physician to 500 patients and one nurse to 21 patients.
 The fifth floor of the Avery Building was designated for attendants while the third and fourth floors were available for patients.
 The basements were also fitted for units, giving over 500 more beds to the hospital.
 During the 1940’s, the hospital census grew to approximately 3600 patients.

 During the next two decades, numerous buildings were added to the campus.
-In addition, new therapies such as occupational therapy, industrial therapy, and recreation therapy were made available to the patients.
+In addition, new therapies such as occupational therapy, industrial therapy, and recreation therapy was made available to the patients.
 Affiliations were developed with medical and nursing schools.
 In 1963 the Community Mental Health Act was passed and President John F. Kennedy called for the creation of 2,000 community mental health centers, which were to be within the geographic and economic reach of all citizens.

 In 1965 the State was divided into four regions, each containing a mental hospital.
 These regions were divided into geographic groupings of counties called catchment areas.
 At that time, Broughton Hospital’s responsibilities included eight catchment areas comprised of 32 counties.
 That same year, the hospital was reorganized and the unit system went into effect.
 Initially, there were seven units.
 During the latter part of 1966, the first worship service was held in the new Chapel.

-In 1968, after the passage of the Elementary and Secondary Education Act (ESEA), the school program began on the fourth floor of the Avery Building.
+In 1968, after the passage of the Elementary and Secondary Education Act (ESEA), the school program began on the forth floor of the Avery Building.
 At that time, school-aged patients were housed in geographic units, and the only time they were grouped together was when they attended class.

-Throughout the early 1970’s, many changes took place at the hospital: the Physical Therapy Department was established; electroconvulsive therapy was started; Industrial Therapy began using a token system instead of giving snuff as payment to the patients; the Outpatient Clinic closed; Western Piedmont Community College and Gardner-Webb College began nursing affiliations with the Hospital; EEG equipment was purchased and the X-Ray Department added Nuclear Medicine; the new Vocational Rehabilitation Facility was completed and the local Foothills Area Program opened; Lithium was introduced to patients; the old amusement hall became the sheltered workshop; group therapy was first used on all units; patients began to wear their own clothing; the Neuroscience Department was created; patients’ rights policies were established; and the basement of the Chapel was completed.
+Throughout the early 1970’s, many changes took place at the hospital: the Physical Therapy Department was established; electroconvulsive therapy was started: Industrial Therapy began using a token system instead of giving stuff as payment to the patients; the Outpatient Clinic closed; Western Piedmont Community College and Gardner-Webb College began nursing affiliations with the Hospital; EEG equipment was purchased and the X-Ray Department added Nuclear Medicine; the new Vocational Rehabilitation Facility was completed and the local Foothills Area Program opened; Lithium was introduced to patients; the old amusement hall became the sheltered workshop; group therapy was first used on all units; patients began to wear their own clothing; the Neuroscience Department was created; patients’ rights policies were established; and the basement of the Chapel was completed.
 The Chapel basement became the site for a courtroom where patients’ hearings were held on a weekly basis.
 Such District Court civil hearings for involuntarily committed patients began in June 1974.